qedgroup/CGDV.github.io/dataSource/index.md

-# CGDV Recommended Data Source
+# CGDV Recommended Data Sources

 CGDV promotes open data for public good.
-We recommended following data sources for researching and creating data visualization.
-Please let us know if there is more to be added on the list.
+We recommended the following data sources for researching and creating data visualizations.
+Please let us know if there is more to be added to the list.

 * [Development Data Library (DDL)](https://data.usaid.gov/): Your gateway to USAID-funded, machine-readable data.